 Suppose the adults in a kid's life (including the nannies and caregivers) fail to mirror the manners that such a child ought to have.
 In that case, the effect will be seen in a child's attitude, which won't be comforting.

-If you work 9-5 or are usually very busy every other day, chances are that your kids will spend more of their day times (or night times, whichever works for you) with a nanny or caregiver.
-Your nanny is in a position to significantly influence your kids through their actions, characters, and most importantly, what they consciously teach your kids.
+If you work 9-5 or are usually very busy every other day, chances are your kids will spend more of their day times (or night times, whichever works for you) with a nanny or caregiver.
+Your nanny is in a position to significantly influence your kids through their actions, characters, and, most importantly, what they consciously teach your kids.

 When you play your part in teaching your kids manners and have your nanny compliment your actions by playing their own part, your child is sure to be the envy of others.

 But it is only achievable with the ideal nanny.
 This is why The Elite Nanny Team always ensures matching families with nannies who know the importance of manners in kids and who consciously work to imbue the proper manners in the children who are their responsibility.

 Lowry, David "25 Manners Kids Should Know" July 14, 2015.

 Lee, Katherine "Teaching Children Good Etiquette and Manners" November 23, 2020